 Also as I wrote a couple weeks ago, the connection between predatory loans and the Las Vegas evictions crisis is obvious: “Despite tweaking – or attempted tweaking – over several years, Nevada is still considered a friendly, even permissive, state for the payday loan industry, and a Pew study found that nationally, 1 of 10 first-time payday loan store customers were borrowing money to pay for housing.”

 Nevada is home to a rich bipartisan tradition of looking the other way and/or making lame excuses while barely regulated industries that make lots of campaign contributions fleece poor people.
 So this Riley/Messerley story about the predatory loan industry’s clout at the Legislature is as unsurprising as it is disheartening.
+There are some diamonds in the rough like payday loan consolidation companies that are trying to right the wrongs of these payday loan companies taking advantage of poor people but it isn’t enough.
 The industry’s purchase of Democrats — among legislators and lobbyists alike — is still a particularly revolting feature though.
 In this, our Age of Trump, Democrats can’t settle in to the usual Carson City business-as-usual, i.e., business first, bubble.
 Nevadans have enough to worry about without Democrats giving kid-glove treatment to a destructive industry that takes more from the economy than it adds to it.
 If truly aggressive steps to rein in payday lenders can not be enacted this year, please, please, please let it be despite Democrats, and not because of them.

 Meantime, here’s a thing that is probably not a thing but maybe could be a thing…